GirlsCodeLincoln/Curriculum/Hardware/readme.md

 3. Push the Sensehat carefully onto the pins on the Raspberry Pi (????)

-4. Start up your Raspberry Pi.
+4. Start up your Raspberry Pi by plugging in the power.

 5. Log onto your raspberry by with Real Vnc.
-If it isnt installed already you can [download it here](https://www.realvnc.com/en/connect/download/viewer/)
+If it isn't installed already you can [download it here](https://www.realvnc.com/en/connect/download/viewer/)

 6. Open the terminal window by clicking on the terminal icon
 ![terminal icon](https://i.imgur.com/wiFSDEl.png)